 I’ll start with the 10-minute deadline, and then move onto a few things to add on if you have extra minutes or if they’re late or something.
 Ideally, you have a home where most of the things on this list are always done, but we have all have those days when they are not.
 If you have one thing that has to be done, be thankful that you instead have a spare moment to brush your hair or change out of your jammies and into a pair of jeans.
 Or put on a bra or something.
 Hmmm, I might do a post on that too.
 Until then, let’s get you ready for that semi drop by!

 How To Get You House Guest-Ready in 10 Minutes

 1. Close doors of any room you just can’t even deal with.

 Bed not made?
 Shut the door; Laundry room a disaster?
 Shut the door; Kids room a nightmare; shut the door.
 Basically, you want to have as few rooms as possible visible to your guest that you have to tidy up.

 2. Get all the trash out of the room/rooms.

 It’s amazing how much garbage can accumulate in living spaces.
-Grab a garbage bag and toss in the newspapers, empty la croix cans (my husband leaves them everywhere), junk mail, tissues (my dogs love to carry them around and leave them on all over the place) and any big dust/leaf/whatevers off the floor.
-Basically you want to do this at a quick jog.
-Empty the waste baskets in the rooms guests will be into the bag and stick it in the garage/outside the back door/just get it out of the house.
+Grab a garbage bag and toss in the newspapers, empty la croix cans (my husband leaves them everywhere), junk mail, tissues (my dogs love to carry them around and leave them on all over the place), and any big dust/leaf/whatever off the floor.
+Basically, you want to do this at a quick jog.
+Empty the wastebaskets in the rooms guests will be into the bag and stick it in the garage/outside the back door/just get it out of the house.
 While you’re at it, if your kitchen garbage smells, that should go too.